fserrazes/Bankey/.additional files/AccountSummary-README.md

-master# AccountSummary
+# AccountSummary

-## Description

-The first screen from __[MainViewContoller](https://github.com/fserrazes/BankeyApp/blob/master/BankeyApp/MainViewController.swift)__.
+The first screen from __[MainViewController](https://github.com/fserrazes/Bankey/blob/master/Bankey/MainViewController.swift)__.
-Represents the __[AccountSummaryViewController](https://github.com/fserrazes/BankeyApp/blob/master/BankeyApp/AccountSummary/AccountSummaryViewController.swift)__, which contains information about the client's accounts on his bank account.
+Represents the __[AccountSummaryViewController](https://github.com/fserrazes/Bankey/blob/master/Bankey/Account%20Summary/AccountSummaryViewController.swift)__, which contains information about the client's accounts on his bank account.
 The account data comes from the network.

 ## Features